quantum-materials-group/QMG-wiki/docs/pages/fab_sop.rst

 **Electron Beam Irradiation**

 Suitable Irradiation Conditions

-   Beam Energy: 1-15 keV
+-Beam Energy: 1-15 keV

-   Beam Current: At least 0.8 nA
+-Beam Current: At least 0.8 nA

-   Dwell Time: At least 1 millisecond
+-Dwell Time: At least 1 millisecond

-   Total Time: Varied based on flake type.
+-Total Time: Varied based on flake type.

 As each flake is different it is important to test irradiations to achieve a suitable electron irradiation dose.
 Generally for carbon doped hBN the irradiation doses will be much lower than other hBN.
 For example a single spot may only require 0.5 s total time (~1 nA, 5kV) where pristine hBN may need >30 s for the same conditions.